Softpanorama

 Server

 If we are are talking about the source the sky is the limit.
 You can compile TightVNC or whatever server you might want.
-If we are talking about precompiled packages that there are three major solutions for VNC server in Solaris:

 The vncserver script modification

-The script vncserver is simultaneously an installation script and optionally can serve as a startup script.
-As an installation scrip it created and populated ~/.vnc directory with several files.
+As an installation scrip it creates and populates ~/.vnc directory with several files.
 The most important of those is xstartup.
 This directory also stores password for the session.
-To start VNC you need to launch XVNC with proper environment and parapeters.
+To start VNC you need to launch XVNC with proper environment and parameters.

 You can use CDE (launch dtwm manager), GNOME (gnome-session or startgnome) or KDE (startkde) as a windows manager in VNC.
 Each of them should have proper, verified path -- wrong path is the most common installation mistake people make.